RunSmart

 No. RunSmart is intentionally designed for single-entity businesses and does not support consolidating multiple companies or budgeting by class.

-In many small businesses, consolidating financial data or budgeting across multiple classes can make it harder to clearly identify where issues are developing.
+In many startups and small businesses, consolidating financial data or budgeting across multiple classes can make it harder to clearly identify where issues are developing.
 RunSmart focuses on analyzing each business independently so trends, risks, and performance changes are easier to detect and address.

 At this time, we currently only support an integration with QuickBooks Online.